 Emerald Pool

-Emerald pool can look blue or green depending on where you are standing on the boardwalk.
+Emerald Pool can look blue or green depending on where you stand on the boardwalk.
 This was my favorite hot spring in the Black Sand Basin.

 Rainbow Pool